 Once You’ve Arrived

 While we can’t cover all of the precautions you can take to protect yourself and your family here, we understand your concerns.
-We’re more than happy to answer any questions or concerns you may have and share even more tips for moving during coronavirus in Southern California.
+We’re more than happy to answer any questions or concerns you may have and share even more tips for moving during coronavirus in Greater Los Angeles.

 We buy houses in as-is condition for cash in Southern California, and we specialize in speed and convenience.
 There are NO repairs, appraisals, banks, agents, fees or commissions for homeowners to deal with, and we can close on your schedule.